 At Refinitiv, we believe in the need for collective, sustainable leadership to overcome the biggest environmental and social challenges the world faces.
+This also applies to sustainable finance.

 Our role is to provide the world-class data, expertise, standards, risk products and analytics needed to drive sustainable finance; helping de-risk sustainable initiative investments and encouraging lending with environmental, social and governance (ESG) considerations as a core part of financial decision-making.